Substack · Substack Privacy Policy · View original document ↗

 What it is

-Substack shares user account identifiers including email addresses and usernames with external child safety organizations to help detect and prevent child sexual abuse material online.
+The policy discloses that Substack shares account identifiers including email addresses and usernames with industry child safety organizations and consortia for the purpose of detecting and preventing child sexual exploitation and abuse material (CSAM/OCSEA).
+This provision was added in the most recent policy update (May 14, 2026).

 This analysis describes what Substack's agreement states, permits, or reserves.
 It does not constitute a legal determination about enforceability.
 Regulatory applicability and practical outcomes may vary by jurisdiction, enforcement context, and individual circumstances.
 Read our methodology